christian7974/college-basketball-api-ts/README.md

 	"pf": 611
 }
 ```
+**Please note**: If numExtreme is anything other than 1, then an array of JSON objects will be returned.
+If 0 is entered, then only one team will be shown.

 ## 4. Fetch Two Teams to Compare
 If you wanted to compare the statistics of Connecticut and Southern Indiana, the following would be used: